bfly/TransactionApp-Repo/README.md

-# TransactionApp-Singleton
+# TransactionApp-Repo
-Transaction Application Developed using Spring Boot and Singleton Object as Repository.
+Transaction Application Developed using Spring Boot and Spring Data JPA as Repository.